Super Smash Bros. for Nintendo 3DS and Wii U

 As part of the Super Smash Bros. series, Super Smash Bros. for Nintendo 3DS and Super Smash Bros. for Wii U are non-traditional fighting games where players use different attacks to weaken their opponents and knock them out of an arena.
 The games are crossover titles that feature characters, items, music, and stages from various Nintendo franchises, as well as from several third-party franchises.
 The games began development in 2012 and were announced at E3 2013.
 The gameplay was tuned to be between that of the faster, more competition-oriented Super Smash Bros.
 Melee and the slower, more casual-friendly Super Smash Bros.
 Brawl.

 New features include having up to eight players fighting at a time on the Wii U version, support for Nintendo's line of Amiibo (being one of the first games to do so), using custom Miis as playable fighters, post-release downloadable content including additional fighters and stages, and customizable special moves.
 Some features from previous games in the series were removed, such as the story mode from Brawl.
 Critics applauded the fine-tuning of existing Super Smash Bros. gameplay elements but criticized some issues with online play.
-Both versions sold well, with the 3DS version selling over nine million copies worldwide by December 2017 and the Wii U version selling over five million during the same period.
+Both versions sold well, with the 3DS version selling over nine million copies worldwide by September 2022 and the Wii U version selling over five million by the same period.
 It was followed by Super Smash Bros.
 Ultimate for the Nintendo Switch in 2018.